thisismygithubok/DiscContainerController/README.md

 3. On the "General Information" page, give it a name and description.
 4. On the "Installation" page, change the install link to "None"
 5. On the "Bot" page, disable "Public Bot", and enable "Message Content Intent"
+    - On this same page, make sure to copy your TOKEN as you'll need to pass this to the container
 6. On the "OAuth2" page, in the OAuth2 URL Generator section, choose "bot".
     - In the "Bot Permissions" section below this, in text permissions, choose "Send Messages" and "Manage Messages".
     - Copy the generated URL at the bottom and paste it into your browser.
 This will open the add bot to discord screen IN DISCORD.
 Select the server you want to add the bot to, and viola!